thetawavegame/thetawave-legacy/README.md

 # Space Shooter

 This game was made with the [amethyst](https://amethyst.rs/) engine.
 It is inspired by games like Raiden and The Binding of Isaac.
+Checkout my development journey on my [youtube](https://www.youtube.com/watch?v=OtN5vL80u4Q&list=PL4Dmmk1VXA5p0tVmxNUr8j0ly5ERbL1hN) channel and my write-up about using Amethyst on my [website](https://micronote.tech/2019/06/Space-Shooter-Game/).

 ![Alt text](https://giant.gfycat.com/GreenWindingAltiplanochinchillamouse.gif)